Keepthescore.com REST API for scores, leaderboards, and counters

 instead of 200

 .
-If you intend to send many requests, your code should handle this eventuality.
+If you intend to send many requests,

 If we get the impression that you are "abusing" the API (and this definition is kept vague on purpose), your board may be deleted without prior notice.
 Don't worry, we do this very rarely.
 Examples of abuse include: sending identical API requests every second for many days in a row.